In 'The Unexpected,' Emily Oster tackles the emotional toll of difficult pregnancies

 Oster says she was inspired to write the book after hearing from "thousands of women about their pregnancy complications.
 They were scared, anxious.
 They wanted to understand them better, what to do next time."

-According to Oster, 50% of pregnancies will involve or end in a complication.
-And for many people, that can determine whether or not to try to become pregnant again.
+For many people, a difficult pregnancy or birth can determine whether or not to try to become pregnant again.
 "When people have a complication, they feel they're the only one," says Oster.
 She hopes the book "helps people feel less alone."

 In an interview with NPR, Oster offers advice on how to handle the emotions of complex pregnancies and births.
 This interview has been edited for length and clarity.